WoSai/e-member-doc/en/README.md

-##1.Introduction
-This document is used to illustrate how to connect the E-member system and get data of member.
- > * Step 1: Contact ShouQianBa-Stanley(13917862326) for technical support.
- > * Step 2: The seller must to prepare a secret and use this secret to apply for appid from ShouQianBa.
-The secret is valid for one month.
-So seller should develop a function to update the secret. (to chapter 2.1)
+#1.Introduction
+This document is used to provide membership solution on the specific client H&M. In order to have ISV Shouqianba application work properly with H&M CRM open APIs, please read the following cooperation workflow.

+## Step 1 - H&M confirm new features on CRM system.

+H&M CRM Team will provide a release deadline for all the new features.

+## Step 2 - Qualified ISV Registration for Singature authentication.

+Shouqianba will provide required materials as H&M instructed for review.
+Once approved, Shouqianba will get `appid` and `secret` for using H&M CRM API services with singature.

+Singature authentication secure communications between ISV application and H&M CRM servers.
+To help client applications refresh the secret, `check-in` service will be required.

+Now, shouqianba team can be ready to develop application.

+## Step 3 - ISV Develop and Test Client Application

+Once Shouqianba decide on a debugging and testing plan, H&M CRM Team will provide relevant technical support resources to guide Shouqianba team debugging through the development phase.

+Shouqinba will also provide test cases to perform a system testing and supervise the whole process in order to confirm the testing quality.

+## Step 4 - Release

+Once the whole system passed the test process, we will launch it in the production environment.

+Firstly, H&M CRM will release new features, the CRM service side will be ready.

+Secondly, ISV Shouqianba will release client application and perform online verifications to make sure all the test cases work properly with H&M CRM open API.

+To help H&M launch service as smoothly and efficiently as possible, Shouqianba will also provide on-site support (Mainland China for now)

+#Requirements to be confirmed.
+ > * Develop a function to validate the secret.
- > * Step 3: Develop a function to update the secret. (to chapter 2.1)
+ > * Develop a function to update the secret. (to chapter 2.1)
- > * Step 4: Develop a function to receive information of member. (to chapter 3)
+ > * Develop a function to receive information of member. (to chapter 3)
- > * Step 5: Develop a function to query information of member. (to chapter 4)
+ > * Develop a function to query information of member. (to chapter 4)

-##1.1 The process of business interaction
+##1.1 The process of Sequence Diagram

 ![image](https://raw.githubusercontent.com/WoSai/e-member-doc/master/img/seq-en.png)

 ##2.Signature verification
-In the Internet environment, the seller must to use HTTPS protocol communication and should do signature verification about parameter.
+In the Internet environment, the ISV must to use HTTPS protocol communication，H&M will provide  application layer signature mechanism.
+All requests must be signed.

-###2.1 Update secret
+###2.1 Refresh secret
-    The seller should provide a secret to ShouQianBa and update the secret periodically.
-The ShouQianBa can use seller’s function to update the secret.
-The secret is valid for one month.
+ The secret is usually valid for one month.
+Before it's expire time, client appliction will check-in to refresh secret.
  - api url:https://member.hm.com/api/sign/v1
  - request type: post
  - parameters: